bigsmoke/pg_extra_time/README.md

 #### Function: `modulo (tstzrange, interval)`

+As you would expect from a modulo operator, this function returns the remainder of the given datetime range after dividing it in as many of the given whole intervals as possible.

 Function arguments:

 | Arg. # | Arg. mode  | Argument name                                                     | Argument type                                                        | Default expression  |